cvalencia1991/Final-Testing-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-   I would like to thank to Epam Campus to bring me the oportunity to learn this topic of automated testing using javascript
+   I would like to thank to EPAM Campus to bring me the opportunity to learn this topic of automated testing using JavaScript

 <p align="right">(<a href="#readme-top">back to top</a>)</p>